 The reason for this is that the slower charge puts less strain on the battery cells and prolongs the life of the battery.

-However, the e-208 can take a charge of up to 100kW at a public rapid charger.
-Doing this will top the batteries up from 0-80% in around 30 minutes, while a 50kW charger will take just under an hour.
+However, the E-208 can take a charge of up to 100kW at a public rapid charger.
+Doing this will top the batteries up from 0-80% in around 30 minutes from any charger of 100kW power or more, while a 50kW charger will take just under an hour.

 When the car is plugged into the mains it’s also possible to use ‘preconditioning’ through an app, which allows you to warm the car up from the mains.
 The advantage is that the car is at the ideal temperature and the batteries are at the ideal operating temperature when you set off, so you don’t need to use energy from the batteries to warm the car on the move.